HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="canonical-usage.png",
+  caption="Canonical usage.",
-  caption="Canonical adoption has increased to 60.6% on mobile.", description="A column chart highlighting percentages of pages which have a canonical set or are canonicalized.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=34038632&format=interactive", sheets_gid="1931314929", sql_file="pages-canonical-stats.sql"
+  description="A column chart highlighting percentages of pages which have a canonical set or are canonicalized.
+Canonical adoption is at 58.7% on desktop, and 60.6% on mobile, and is canonicalized is at 4.2% on desktop, and 7.5% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=34038632&format=interactive", sheets_gid="1931314929", sql_file="pages-canonical-stats.sql"